≥90% of participants will know how to manage pain appropriately.

 When medical treatment fails, surgery is the next option.
 Surgical options include arthroscopy, osteotomy, total joint arthroplasty, or joint fusion.

-Myofascial pain syndrome is a group of conditions that involve muscle, tendon, ligament, fascia, bursa, or subcutaneous tissue.
+A myofascial pain syndrome is a group of conditions that involve muscle, tendon, ligament, fascia, bursa, or subcutaneous tissue.
 Diagnoses commonly seen in myofascial pain syndrome include tendinitis, bursitis, enthesitis, fasciitis, and regional myofascial pain disorder.
 Some are self-limiting, while others are more chronic.

-Regional myofascial pain presents with taut bands in the skeletal muscle or the fascia.
+Regional myofascial pain presents taut bands in the skeletal muscle or the fascia.
 These bands are indurated and hurt when pressed on.
 They result from acute trauma, minor microtrauma, or chronic strain.

 Pain is a disagreeable sensory and emotional experience connected with actual or potential tissue damage or explained in terms of such damage.
 Many conditions have the potential to cause pain.
 Understanding these conditions, how to assess them, and how to treat them are a vital part of adequately managing the pain.
 In the current health care system, much pain is not even addressed.
 Many regulatory agencies have implemented guidelines within the health care system to help with addressing the pain epidemic.